Prokopiy19/cmpb/README.md

 ## Building

-Run following commands to build library and program:
+Run following commands to build the library and program:

 ```sh
 make